Cleaner air in port cities, thanks to new trucks

 The remainder can be financed through low-interest loans.
 The grants and loans are funded primarily through the Texas Emission Reduction Program (TERP) and the Environmental Protection Agency’s SmartWay program.

 The combination of the grants (often paying half the cost of a new truck) and the loans has made this program a popular choice for drivers at the Port.
-The program is already becoming a model for other ports around the country.
+The program has made a direct difference in emissions at the port and catalyzed even more air quality projects.

 Improving Houston’s air